PyChina/weekly/content/Issue/issue-368.md

 - [用 PyLint 编写更干净的 Python 代码](https://pycoders.com/link/1622/web)
     + REAL PYTHON video

-In this video series you’ll see how to install and set up the PyLint code linter tool.
-You’ll learn why you should use code linters like PyLint, Flake8, PyFlakes, or other static analysis tools—and how they can help you write cleaner and more Pythonic code.
+In this video series you'll see how to install and set up the PyLint code linter tool.
+You'll learn why you should use code linters like PyLint, Flake8, PyFlakes, or other static analysis tools—and how they can help you write cleaner and more Pythonic code.

 (`是也乎:`